Sales/Use Tax, Income Tax or Withholding

 - Status conferences review all facts and issues.
 This continues until the matter is resolved or it is clear that no resolution can occur at the department level.

 - The department must issue a written final determination within 270 days of the request for informal conference.
-This written determination constitutes final agency action and is subject to administrative review by the Kansas Court of Tax Appeals.
+This written determination constitutes final agency action and is subject to administrative review by the Kansas Board of Tax Appeals.

 Property Valuation Appeals